7 facts about single mothers by choice

 3. 61% was going to receive IUI with donor sperm at their fertility clinic

-Most of the single mothers were going to receive IUI treatment at their fertility clinic.
-Exactly 61% ordered sperm for this type of treatment.
-Other treatment methods that can be performed with donor sperm are IVF and ICSI (micro insemination).
-Since IUI is the most simple and cheap method, many women start with this type of treatment.
+Most of the single mothers were hoping for an IUI success story at their fertility clinic.
+Exactly 61% ordered sperm for IUI treatment.
+Other methods that can be performed with donor sperm are IVF treatment and ICSI treatment (micro insemination).
+Since IUI is the most simple and cheap method to accomplsih success, many women start with this type of treatment.
 The choice of treatment depends on factors such as the woman’s age and previous history with fertility treatment.

 4. A good support system and determination are the main factors for success

-Just about 50% of the women think that a good support system is the main factor for making it work as a single mum by choice.
-So, even though you are going it alone, you need support from others too.
+Our statistics shows that about 50% of the women think that a good support system is the main factor for making it work as a Single Mum by Choice.
+Statics shows that an IUI success story is not enough, most women need support from others too.
 However, It might not be so different from couples having a baby together.
 Most parents draw on grandparents and other family members to support them – especially with a newborn.

 The second most important factor for success as a single mum is determination according to the women in this survey.